Compphsy/BCEnergy-Application/README.md

   <li>Run npm install to install the project's dependencies.</li>
   <li>Start the server using npm run dev.</li>
   <li>Open a web browser and navigate to http://localhost:PORT to access the application.</li>
+  <li>If MetaMask is not installed the broswer extension will need to be added.</li>
+  <li>If running in development mode, truffle ganache can be used to imitate the main ethereum blockchain.</li>
 </ol>